Filip Lichý: Slovan Bratislava

-Loan at Ružomberok

 In the winter of 2021-22, Lichý was loaned to Ružomberok until the end of the season.
 This loan was extended by another year in July 2022, allowing Lichý to feature for Ružomberok in Europa Conference League qualifiers.
 Lichý returned to Slovan Bratislava in December 2022.

+In July 2024, Lichý joined Czech First League club Dukla Prague on a season-long loan deal with an option to buy.